enginoid/makesomecloud/README.md

 terraform apply
 ```

 > **About the bastion host.** The default network for GCP allows external access to all services on the network.
 This project creates a new network that's more restrictive.
-Internal machines on that network can communicate with each other, but they cannot be reached from the outside world unless you create a specific firewall rule to allow that access (alternatively, they may be exposed through a load balancer).
+The new network is necessary because Terraform changes are additive; Terraform by default doesn't interfere with preexisting resources.
+Internal machines on this network can communicate with each other, but they cannot be reached from the outside world unless you create a specific firewall rule to allow that access (alternatively, they may be exposed through a load balancer).
 This reduces the attack surface of the infrastructure, but imposes a requirement to access internal services through SSH tunnels via the bastion host.
 The bastion host is configured to be accessible on port 22 to outsiders, but has access to all machines in the internal network.

-After the command has run, you will get the IP of your Kubernetes cluster.
-To exercise that both the bastion and the Kubernetes are working properly, you can execute this command that gets a list of available services from Kubernetes through the bastion host:
+After the command has finished running, you will get the IP of your Kubernetes cluster.
+To exercise that both the bastion host and the Kubernetes are working properly, you can execute this command that gets a list of available services from Kubernetes through the bastion host:

 ```
 ./scripts/kubectl.sh get services